-The Thule Chariot Lite offers the same great safety and protection features as its higher-end sibling, the Chariot Cross.
+The safety and protection features of the Thule Chariot Lite are identical to those found in the Chariot Cross and are outstanding.
 Like all the trailers we tested, it meets the minimum safety standards set by the ASTM.
 Beyond those standards, it features a full roll cage with a handlebar that comes forward during rides to provide extra protection and a five-point harness that's a cinch to secure.

 The passenger compartments of the Chariot Cross, left, and the Chariot Lite, right.
 Note that the Lite lacks the seat padding of the Cross, and the Lite's seats don't recline.

-We rode with the Thule Chariot Lite for dozens of miles to evaluate this trailer from the perspective of the person towing it.
+We rode with this trailer for dozens of miles to evaluate this trailer from the perspective of the person towing it.

 Ease of Use

 The Thule Chariot Lite is a durable trailer that's easy to use and tow and offers superior weather protection.
 However, in terms of passenger comfort and versatility, it's a substantially pared-down version of its fancier sibling, the Chariot Cross.
-While we don't think you'd regret purchasing this fine trailer, we think the Chariot Cross and the Burley D'Lite make more sense at a similar price point.
+While we don't think you'd regret purchasing this fine trailer, we think the Chariot Cross and the Burley D'Lite X make more sense if you are investing in a top-performing trailer.